Language Arts Material (Abeka Book Curriculum)

 - Language Seatwork

-We start off the year reviewing long and short vowel sounds.
-We quickly move into special sounds and phonetic blends.
-We work on special sounds all year long and they progressively get more difficult.
-Special sounds are emphasized throughout the ABeka curriculum as their primary tool in beginner reading.
+We start the year reviewing vowel sounds and quickly move into special sounds and phonetic blends.
+Special sounds are emphasized throughout the Abeka curriculum as their primary tool in beginner reading.
 Special sounds and beginning and ending word sounds are very important in decoding new words.
-Throughout the year, we also learn about rhyming words, compound words, picture vs. word recognition and much more.
-Special sounds are drilled daily.
+Throughout the year, we also learn about rhyming and compound words, picture vs. word recognition and much more.

-In first grade language, we are studying how to put pictures with phrases that match, filling in missing words in sentences, filling the blanks, rhyming words, compound words and most important sentence structure.
+We study matching pictures with phrases, filling in missing words in sentences.
+They also learn rhyming and compound words as well as sentence structure.
 Students are taught from the very beginning about capital letters and periods.
-We quickly move into nouns and what needs to be capitalized within sentences.
+We quickly move into nouns and capitalization.
 By the end of the year, students are writing 1-2 page stories using complete sentences.

-First Grade uses traditional manuscript.
-We use a handwriting text book for daily practice.
-The students practice special sounds within these worksheets.
-The entire year of handwriting is dedicated to making their handwriting legible and the correct formation of letters.
+First grade uses traditional manuscript.
+We use a handwriting textbook for daily practice.
+The entire year is dedicated to making letter formation correct and handwriting legible.

 Spelling and Poetry